LibrariesHacked/data-treaders/introduction-to-data/answers.md

 Using pivot tables, as in the previous question, we can aggregate by particular fields, and sort the data.
 However, the trickier part here is grouping by year, when we only have the data by month AND year (e.g. '2008-04').

-We can use a calculated column to create a new column showing the year.
+We can use a calculated column (and a formula) to create a new column showing the year.

 #### Excel